FousiyaPH/Cloud-Container/README.md

 Using docker, user can download image from docker hub and then create container out of it.
 The container can be start/stop from host machine.

-All the script files and read me instructions can be found inside folders.
+All the script files and readme instructions can be found inside folders.